 What to work towards

 For a project manager, the goal is to complete the project, on time, on budget, and according to the scope set.
-There can also be specific results that the project aims to achieve, but then these are assumed to be achieved by the actions specified in the project definition.
-Projects often follow the a Waterfall methodology, with an upfront definition and actions laid out in a Gantt chart.
-If the actions are performed well but the results are still not achieved, it is often not seen as the fault of the project manager.
+There can also be specific results that the project aims to achieve, but these are assumed to be achieved by the actions specified in the project definition.
+Projects often follow the Waterfall methodology, with an upfront definition and actions laid out in a Gantt chart.
+If the actions are performed well but the results are still not achieved, it is not seen as the fault of the project manager.

 To sum up the difference